betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 the DSKY in the thickly gloved hands of a spacesuit, quickly and accurately under the time pressures of critical flight maneuvers, was not easy.
 Dave Scott explained that in the lunar module, the computer's *Proceed* button, the main engine *Shutdown* button, and the *Abort* button were in such close proximity<sup>[3]</sup>, it would have been very easy for users to hit the wrong button at the wrong time.
-All the astronauts had to *...think very hard...* to avoid making such a mistake.
+Users had to *think very hard* to avoid making such a mistake.
 This is a surprising vulnerability to have existed given the amount of human-computer interface design effort that went into the whole GN&C system.